Rohith1110/REInstruct_Implementation/README.md

 ## Running Inference

-To run inference using 8 A100-80G GPUs, use the following command:
+To run inference, use the following command:

 ```bash